Is Chocolate Vegan? Everything You Need to Know

 Vegan white chocolate chips

-Surprisingly, vegan white chocolate chips were very hard to find!
+Are white chocolate chips vegan?
+Surprisingly, dairy-free white chocolate chips were very hard to find!
 I found Moo-Free white chocolate baking drops but apart from those, there wasn’t much availability in the UK.

 There are a few brands from overseas that are available on Amazon and Ebay but because they have to be shipped from the USA, they end up being extremely pricey.
 In case you’re still interested though, the options are King David white chocolate chips and CG Gourmet.